TechGrounds-Cloud8/cloud8-Killian97/Assignment Answers/assignments answers w6/AWS-14/AWS-14.7 Cloudwatch.md

 Below here you can see that i can add a Widget and when i do that i can select what type of widget i want.
 I am kinda amazed by how many options there are.
 ![SS](../../../00_includes/AWS-14.7/widget.png)

-Below you can see me that i created a new EC2 instance and that i started a load test on it.
+Below you can see that i created a new EC2 instance and that i started a load test on it.
 Then i checked my newly created EC2 Cloudwatch widget and you can see the CPU spiking hard.
 ![SS](../../../00_includes/AWS-14.7/monitorec2.png)